1. Initial Telephone Contact

 7. Discharging / Transferring Your Pet

 The veterinarian will discuss with you an appropriate time for discharge or transfer of your pet to your regular vet, depending on your pet’s health status.
 When you arrive to pick up your pet, please be sure to bring your pet’s leash or carrier for safe transport.
-Our vet will speak with you about your pet’s progress and our receptionist will help you and your pet check out by reviewing discharge instructions and medications.
+Our vet will speak with you about your pet’s progress and our CSR will help you and your pet check out by reviewing discharge instructions and medications.
 Please don’t hesitate to ask questions!

 Mountain View Animal Emergency accepts the following forms of payment: